Effects of Shade on PV Output

 Similar principles apply to PV modules connected together.
 The current flowing through an entire string of modules can be heavily reduced if even just a single module is shaded, leading to potentially significant loss of power output.

-Fortunately, there are a number of different mechanisms that can be used in a PV system to reduce shading losses.
-They include stringing arrangements, bypass diodes, and module level power electronics (MLPEs).
+Fortunately, there are a number of different approaches that can be applied in PV system design to reduce shading losses.
+These include the use of different stringing arrangements, bypass diodes, and module level power electronics (MLPEs).

 Modules connected in series form strings, and strings can be connected in parallel to an inverter.
 The current through all the modules of a string has to be the same, and the voltage of parallel strings has to be the same.
 As we saw in the last section, a shaded module in a string can bring down the power output of the string significantly.
 However, a shaded module in one string does not reduce the power output of a parallel string.
 Therefore, by grouping shaded modules into separate strings, the overall power output of the array can be maximized.